Deadspin: Chiefs blackface article

 On November 29, The Daily Beast reported that Armenta's mother, Shannon Armenta, had criticized Deadspin in a post on Facebook and revealed that Holden is himself Native American.
 Holden's father, Raul Armenta Jr., is a member of the Santa Ynez Band of Chumash Mission Indians, and his grandfather, Raul Armenta Sr., is a member of the tribe's Business Committee.
 On December 4, NewsNation reported that lawyers for Raul Armenta Jr. and Shannon Armenta had written to Deadspin demanding a retraction of Phillips' article and threatening further legal action against the site, Phillips, G/O Media, and Great Hill Partners.
 At some point on December 7, the original article was edited to remove photos of Holden; an editor's note was added to the article which read, in part, "Three years ago, the Chiefs banned fans from wearing headdresses in Arrowhead Stadium, as well as face painting that 'appropriates American Indian cultures and traditions.'
 The story’s intended focus was the NFL and its failure to extend those rules to the entire league.
 We regret any suggestion that we were attacking the fan or his family."
 The article's headline was also changed to "The NFL Must Ban Native Headdress And Culturally Insensitive Face Paint in the Stands (UPDATED)."

 On February 6, 2024, Raul Armenta Jr. and Shannon Armenta filed a lawsuit for defamation against G/O Media in Delaware, where the company is incorporated.
 In the lawsuit, the Armentas described Phillips as "someone who makes his livelihood through vicious race-baiting," and said that the family had received "a barrage of hate," including threats against Holden's life, since the article's publication.
 On March 11, G/O Media CEO Jim Spanfeller announced that Deadspin had been sold to Malta-based media company Lineup Publishing, and that the site's entire staff had been laid off with immediate effect; Adweek, citing anonymous sources, reported that the controversy around Phillips' article and the lawsuit "may have helped hasten" the sale of Deadspin.
 On October 7, Delaware Superior Court Judge Sean Lugg denied a motion by Deadspin to dismiss the Armentas' lawsuit, ruling that the accusations in Phillips' article were "provable false assertions of fact and are therefore actionable."

+The case was quietly settled at the end of 2025, with the case formally dismissed in January 2026, with neither side releasing any public statement.